Missouri Military and Veterans Benefits

 Learn more about Missouri Camping Discounts for Veterans, Active Duty Service Members and their Family Members

 What are my Missouri Military and Veterans State Miscellaneous Benefits?

-Missouri Homeless Veterans Assistance: VA Medical Centers in Missouri have a Homeless Veterans Coordinator that can provides information about the services available for homeless Veterans through the VA.
+Missouri Homeless Veterans Assistance: VA Medical Centers in Missouri have a Homeless Veterans Coordinator who can provide information about the services available for homeless Veterans through the VA.
 Services include outreach, case management, referrals to benefits counselors, linkage to health care and housing assistance.
-Homeless Veterans that need assistance after hours, should contact any VA medical center emergency room.
+Homeless Veterans who need assistance after hours, should contact any VA medical center emergency room.

 VA Facilities in Missouri